trebeljahr/trebeljahr.com/_booknotes/bhagavad-gita.md

 Bhagavad Gita means "The Song of the Blessed One".

-The backdrop is a dialogue between two armies fighting, were the leader of one side stops in the middle of the battle to discourse with his companion - Krishna - a god about the meaning of it all.
+The backdrop is a dialogue between two armies fighting, where the leader of one side stops in the middle of the battle to discourse with his companion - Krishna - a god about the meaning of it all.

 > Not only is there nothing to overcome, there is no one in particular to overcome it.